AmirAzm/GWP/README.md

 # GWP
-Improving Groundwater Withdrawal Prediction Using Optimized Ensemble Machine Learning Models
+Enhanced Prediction of Groundwater Withdrawals Using Optimized AdaBoost and XGBoost Ensemble Models